tronprotocol/tips/tip-20.md

 ## Simple Summary

 A standard interface for tokens.
 TVM is compatiable with EVM.
-TRC20  come for ERC20 https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md thanks the author of erc20.
+TRC20  comes for ERC20 https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md
+Thanks the author of ERC20.

 ## Abstract